Aveia2play/Snake-Game/README.md

 ![](/src/github-files/playing.gif)

 ## Simple Snake game in Javascript
-A simple "game" made in basic javascript inspired by the **Snake Game**, an old game that became popular on *Nokia* phones
+A simple "game" made in basic javascript inspired by the **Snake Game**, an old game that became popular on *Nokia* phones:

 ![](/src/github-files/snake-nokia.png)

 ## How to play